muzammil17/school-panel/README.md

 clone or downlaod the project first.

 ## npm i
-then go to the project and type `npm i`
+then go to the project and type `npm i` to install required dependencies.

 ## npm start
 type npm start to start the project